 Getting to the Westman Islands

 Short flights to Heimaey depart regularly from the Reykjavík Domestic Airport and the Herjólfur ferry has regular 30-minute passages from Landeyjahöfn on the south coast.
-Nordic Visitor offers a wide variety of tours in Iceland that can easily be customised to include the Westman Islands as a day trip or overnight location.
+Nordic Visitor offers a wide variety of tours in Iceland that can easily be customised to include the Westman Islands as a day trip.

 Good to know: Book well in advance for summer trips!
 The island gets especially full for the Þjóðhátið music festival during the August bank holiday weekend.